Adam23713/ClientRegistryAPI/README.md

 This project is a web API designed to handle user management, allowing you to efficiently retrieve and manage a list of users.
 The supported actions include:

 - **Create**: Add a new user to the system.
+- **Add User Later**: Add a new user to the cache and later save it to the Microsoft SQL database and then send email to user
 - **Update**: Modify existing user information.
 - **Delete**: Remove a user from the system.
 - **List**: Retrieve a list of all users.